Iberia

 Iberia's Madrid hub connects Europe to Latin America — and generates significant long-haul compensation claims.

 Iberia is the Spanish flag carrier and part of the IAG group (alongside British Airways and Vueling).
 Their Madrid-Barajas (MAD) hub is Europe's gateway to Latin America, with an extensive network to Central and South America.
-Iberia is generally cooperative on valid EC261 claims, with a relatively low rejection rate compared to low-cost carriers.
+Iberia is generally cooperative on valid EC261 claims, where valid claims may require persistence compared to low-cost carriers.
 Their long-haul routes to Latin America are among the most valuable for compensation claims.

 €600